Anita Doth

-Anita Doth (born 28 December 1971) is a Dutch singer and songwriter best known as the former singer of the duo 2 Unlimited, along with rapper Ray Slijngaard.
+Anita Doth (born 28 December 1971) is a Dutch singer and songwriter.
+She was the singer of the duo 2 Unlimited, which she formed together with rapper Ray Slijngaard.

 Personal life

 Anita Daniëlle Dels was born in Amsterdam to a Surinamese father, Rolf Dels, and a Dutch mother, Lydia.
 In 1991 she finished her education and landed her first job in an administrative position at a police station.
 She has one son.

-On 11 January 2010, it was announced that Doth was being treated for breast cancer, undergoing chemotherapy.
-Doth continued to perform with Ray as much as possible under her treatment regimen.
-In 2011, Doth was declared breast-cancer-free.
+In January 2010, Doth announced that she was being treated for breast cancer, and undergoing chemotherapy.
+She continued to perform with Ray as much as possible under her treatment regimen.
+In 2011, she was declared cancer-free.

-On 8 November 2013, Doth announced via Twitter that 2 Unlimited would soon be taking a break until April 2014 as she was pregnant.
-The new arrival was expected in February 2014.
+On 8 November 2013, Doth announced via Twitter that 2 Unlimited would be taking a break until April 2014 as she was pregnant.
+The birth was expected in February 2014.

 Music career

 2 Unlimited (1991–1996)

 2 Unlimited is a Eurodance project founded in 1991 by two Belgian producers Jean-Paul DeCoster and Phil Wilde and fronted by Dutch rapper Ray Slijngaard and Anita Doth.

 In the early 1990s, Slijngaard had been asked to write rap lyrics for a tune written by de Coster and Wilde.
 He also wrote a chorus to be sung by a female vocalist, for which he asked Doth to sing the lyrics.
 The demo was presented to de Coster and Wilde, leading to Doth joining 2 Unlimited, and "Get Ready for This" was produced as their first single.

-Doth sang the choruses for the majority of their songs; however there were some B sides, and one successful single, "Nothing Like the Rain", where she sang close to all the lyrics.
-The band became an instant success in Europe and throughout the world.
-Their hits included "Maximum Overdrive", "No Limit", "Tribal Dance", "The Real Thing", "Twilight Zone" and "Workaholic".
-After sixteen music videos, forty-five songs, and four albums, the group split up in 1996.
+Doth sang the choruses for the majority of their songs; however, there were some B sides, and one single, "Nothing Like the Rain", where she sang most of the lyrics.
+Their singles included "Maximum Overdrive", "No Limit", "Tribal Dance", "The Real Thing", "Twilight Zone" and "Workaholic".
+After sixteen music videos, 45 songs, and four albums, the group split up in 1996.